 If you think Byte might be a good fit for your needs, check out our comprehensive review for a closer look at their service offerings, customer reviews, and a whole lot more.

 Candid started out as an at-home teeth straightening service like Byte, but has since transitioned to a hybrid model that more closely resembles in-office treatment options like Invisalign.

 With Candid, your treatment will be administered by a local dentist, but you'll only need to visit them in person a couple of times throughout the entire process — much less often than braces.
 That said, you'll still get the clinical oversight you need thanks to Candid's proprietary CandidMonitoring™ system, which allows you to submit scans of your teeth for review every two weeks from the comfort of home.

 Candid treatment typically costs less than braces, but on the flip side, it's more limited in the scope of conditions it can address.
 Candid's treatment plans aren't currently designed to incorporate rubber bands or dental attachments like braces can.
 However, if you're looking to correct a mild or moderate case of misalignment, Candid could be a great option for you.

 Read our review of Candid to learn more.

 Keep in mind, though, that the only way to get a truly accurate cost for your braces in Connecticut is by visiting your orthodontist.
-You should also remember that, although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
+Although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
 In the end, if you decide that they’re simply not right for you, there are plenty of other options available.
 No matter which route you take, your destination is the same: a brand new, photo-ready smile.